Jerome Brings Championship Pedigree to Pacers Workout | Indiana Pacers

 While Wright-Foreman was utilized more as a scoring guard in college, he believes he has the skill set to succeed as a point guard in the NBA.
 He hopes to use the pre-draft process to show teams that he is "a very underrated passer" who can initiate offense for his teammates as well as himself.

 The final member of Tuesday's first workout group, Perkins, brings a bevy of experience.
-The 6-3 point guard was a four-year starter at Gonzaga and actually spent five years at Spokane as an injury early into his first year on campus forced him to redshirt.
+The 6-3 point guard was a four-year starter at Gonzaga and actually spent five years in Spokane as an injury early into his first year on campus forced him to redshirt.

 In his first two years at Gonzaga, Perkins was teammates with current Pacers center Domantas Sabonis.
 He still considers Sabonis one of his closest friends and said he saw him just a couple days prior to his workout with the Pacers.